gh2o/BotHS/README.md

 To Get Started
 --------------
+After downloading the sources via git or the ZIP file above,

+* Copy everything in the `src` folder into the `src` folder in your project
+* Copy everything in the `resources` folder into the `resources` folder in your project

 Add this somewhere in your code (preferably the constructor of your main class):

 	Server server = new Server ();